StudySmarter - The all-in-one study app.

 The U.S. President in 1932 was Herbert Hoover.
 Hoover had a humble past with a time as an orphan and a Quaker upbringing.
-With a degree from Stanford and an extensive mining and business background, he earned a reputation for efficiency and practicality.
-He then served as Secretary of Commerce from 1921 until 1928 when he was elected President.
+He earned a reputation for efficiency and practicality with a degree from Stanford and an extensive mining and business background.
+He then served as Secretary of Commerce from 1921 until 1928, when he was elected president.
 In his first term, the stock market crashed in 1929.
-Hoover attempted to address the Great Depression that soon followed but not without issues that reflected negatively on his popularity.
+Hoover attempted to address the Great Depression that soon followed but not without issues that negatively impacted his popularity.

-While most Americans did not blame Hoover for the Great Depression, distressed citizens ridiculed the President and his failure to reverse the course of the Depression in many ways.
-Shantytowns across the nation were called "Hoovervilles" and newspapers used as bedding were called 'Hoover blankets' as a way to attack him on the public opinion.
+While most Americans did not blame Hoover for the Great Depression, distressed citizens ridiculed the president and his failure to reverse the course of the Depression in many ways.
+Shantytowns across the nation were called "Hoovervilles," and newspapers used as bedding were called 'Hoover blankets' to attack him on public opinion.

 During the campaign, Hoover reiterated his plan for economic recovery through fiscal conservativism.
-Essentially, by maintaining America's currency basis on the 'gold standard' and ensuring a balanced federal budget, America would maintain stability and recovery emerge as companies hired workers.
+Essentially, by maintaining America's currency basis on the "gold standard" and ensuring a balanced federal budget, America would retain stability and recovery as companies hired workers.
 By the third year of the Depression, the Republican Party nominated Hoover again to the ticket and continued a platform of reserved government intervention.

 Hoover believed in individual responsibility and the value of hard work and reassured Americans the crisis would resolve.
-The Republican Party continued to urge local and state organizations including the Red Cross, YMCA, Salvation Army as well as religious institutions and soup kitchens to assist the poor rather than the federal government.
-By 1932, Congress passed and Hoover signed into law the creation of the Reconstruction Finance Corporation that provided financial assistance to the nation's banks and insurers.
-To the public eye, Hoover came across as stern and reserved, with a sparse and stiff smile.
+The Republican Party continued to urge local and state organizations, including the Red Cross, YMCA, and the Salvation Army, as well as religious institutions and soup kitchens, to assist the poor rather than the federal government.
+By 1932, Congress passed, and Hoover signed into law the creation of the Reconstruction Finance Corporation that provided financial assistance to the nation's banks and insurers.
+To the public eye, Hoover appeared stern and reserved, with a sparse and stiff smile.

 I pledge you, I pledge myself, to a new deal for the American people."